 Once you’ve decided on a lender, complete an official application.
 In most cases, you’ll be required to submit documentation that verifies your identity, residence, or income.
-This can include a photo copy of your government-issued photo ID, recent utility bills, or other documents.
-You can usually submit copies of required documents from your mobile device or your computer.
+This can include a photocopy of your government-issued photo ID, recent utility bills, or other documents.
+You can usually submit copies of the required documents from your mobile device or your computer.

 At LendingClub, most members are approved within a couple of hours.
 We also give you the ability to check your application status at any time.

 Your actual offer may be different than what it was when you checked your rate, so take care to review the terms in detail before accepting.